IMPORTANT NOTICE – Please Read

-During the process of developing the ROD for soils and buried waste, the PRP requested that EPA postpone its decision regarding the remediation of groundwater for this site until they completed a natural attenuation study.
-The PRP volunteered to perform a study which would demonstrate that natural attenuation of contaminated groundwater at the site would reduce contamination to levels protective of human health and the environment.
-EPA agreed to consider and await the results of the natural attenuation study before making a final decision on a groundwater remediation.
-Results of this study were submitted to EPA in August 1997.
-On March 17, 1998, EPA announced during a public meeting that EPA's preferred alternative for the groundwater at the site is Monitored Natural Attenuation.
-In September 1998, EPA issued the ROD calling for Monitored Natural Attenuation for the groundwater.
-In October 1997, the PRP met with the public to announce their plans for an on-site sports complex to be developed on the site.
+During the process of developing the ROD for soils and buried waste, the PRPs requested that EPA postpone its decision regarding the remediation of groundwater for this site until they completed a natural attenuation study.
+The PRPs volunteered to perform a study to demonstrate that natural attenuation of contaminated groundwater at the site would reduce contamination to levels protective of human health and the environment.
+EPA reviewed the results of the natural attenuation study before making a final decision on groundwater remediation.
+Study results were submitted to EPA in August 1997.
+In October 1997, the PRPs met with the public to announce their plans for an on-site sports complex to be developed on the site.
 They submitted a Remedial Design work plan for the complex to EPA, in September, and EPA approved it in November 1997.
-At the same time, the Agency approved the Pre-final Design for the North-East Portion, which allowed the PRP to start land clearing for construction of a portion of the sports complex at the area outside of the main contamination.
-The actual construction of the main facility started in March 1998 when the final RD plan for the North-East area was approved by EPA.
-During the 1998 construction season Neville Land Company installed a multilayer cap over an 11-acre area where hazardous waste was disposed, and covered the rest of the site with a soil cap.
-The construction was completed in September 1999.
-In March 2003, EPA issued the first Five-Year Review Report for the Ohio River Site .
-Natural attenuation monitoring started in January 2004 and is continuing.
-A statistical evaluation of the monitored natural attenuation data was performed during the 2013 Five-Year-Review.
-EPA’s assessment was that while groundwater cleanup goals have not yet been achieved, natural attenuation is progressing at a reasonable rate as anticipated.
+At the same time, the Agency approved the Pre-final Design for the North-East Portion of the site which allowed the PRPs to start land clearing for construction of a portion of the sports complex at an area outside of the main area of contamination.
+Construction of the main facility started, in March 1998, when the final RD plan for the North-East area was approved by EPA.